-550 Advanced Topics in Formal Logic (4)
+545 Seminar in Aesthetics (4) Advanced topics in the philosophy of the arts.
+Contemporary views on such problems as the nature of art and the role of criticism.
 Consistency and completeness of the predicate calculus; truth and validity; rudiments of model logic.
 Prerequisite: PHIL 450.